wrenkredhat/openshift-spark/README.md

 Once key has been created, open it with OpenSSL.

 ```
-$ openssl pkcs12 -in keystore.p12 -nodes -password pass:${secret}
+$ openssl pkcs12 -in keystore.p12 -nodes -password pass:${SECRET_PASS}

 ```

-Copy certificate with private key and save in the notes.
+Copy certificate with private key that have been displayed and save in the notes.

-Edit you route and insert TLS configuration in the "spec:" collection,  behind the "port:" key.
+Edit route and insert TLS configuration in the "spec:" collection,  behind the "port:" key as described below:

 ```
 oc edit route spark-master-ui